ItradeLQ/osticket-prereqs/README.md

 <a href="https://imgur.com/KQRFpn1"><img src="https://i.imgur.com/KQRFpn1.png" title="source: imgur.com" /></a>
 </p>
 <p>
-Now you can login with your username and password.
-In my case it is kanza and Password1.
+Now you can log in with your username and password.
+The configuration used: Username: Kenronishe and PW: Password1.
 </p>
 <br />